 Changes During Puberty

-Females experience puberty as a sequence of events, but their pubertal changes usually begin before boys of the same age.
+Females experience puberty as a sequence of events, but their pubertal changes usually begin before males of the same age.
 Each girl is different and may progress through these changes differently.
-The following changes occur during puberty:
+The following is a list of changes that occur during puberty:

 - Beginning of puberty: 8 to 11 years